ivan-milinkovic/RasterLab/RasterLab/wip.md

 TODO:

-Why are closer triangles not overwritting the wireframe?
+Depth buffer: why are closer triangles not overwritting the wireframe?
-Color are not interpolated properly, grays become black
+Colors are not interpolated properly, grays become black